Our Royal Patron

 Who Needs Palliative Care?

 Incurable cancers form the majority of cases requiring palliative care.
 Other non-cancerous conditions like end stage organ failures (kidney failure, heart failure, neuro-muscular disorders) would also benefit from palliative care.
-However we are unable to provide home care services for patients with these conditions due to our limited manpower and resources.
+However we are unable to provide home care services or loan equipment for patients with these conditions due to our limited manpower and resources.
+However we do provide home care services to all patients who are at the end of life ( less than 2 weeks life expectancy)